Episode #409 (Originally aired 11/04/16)

 I know people will roll their eyes and say, it's so California to ask this, but food purity,

+something that means a lot to me.
 Somehow it got to be elitist or liberal.

-I don't get that, to want food that isn't full of pesticides or food that wasn't created by torturing animals in factory farms, isn't full of antibiotics, which is a problem in itself.
+I don't get that to want food that isn't full of pesticides or food that wasn't created by torturing animals in factory farms, isn't full of antibiotics, which is a problem in itself.

+I feel like we're upside down on food.
 We eat too much corn because we grow too much corn because we subsidize too much corn.

 And one of the problems with the Affordable Care Act is that people were found sicker